 According to the utility's testimony and exhibits:

-NIPSCO is requesting approval of a 7-year natural gas infrastructure plan in a separate case filed on October 3, 2013.
+NIPSCO has received approval of a 7-year natural gas infrastructure plan in a separate case.

-All filings in both cases are available by visiting the IURC's Electronic Document System and entering the appropriate docket number.
+All filings in the cases are available by visiting the IURC's Electronic Document System and entering the appropriate docket number.